jkkummerfeld/website-source/content/publication/emnlp15learn.md

   url       = {http://www.jkk.name/pub/emnlp15learn.pdf},
   poster    = {http://www.jkk.name/pub/emnlp15learn_poster.png},
   software  = {https://github.com/tberg12/murphy},
-  abstract  = {Despite the convexity of structured max-margin objectives (Taskar et al., 2004; Tsochantaridis et al., 2004), the many ways to optimize them are not equally effective in practice.
-We compare a range of online optimization methods over a variety of structured NLP tasks (coreference, summarization, parsing, etc) and find several broad trends.
-First, margin methods do tend to outperform both likelihood and the perceptron.
-Second, for max-margin objectives, primal  optimization methods are often more robust and progress faster than dual methods.
-This advantage  is most pronounced for tasks with dense or continuous-valued features.
-Overall, we argue for a particularly simple online primal subgradient descent method that, despite being rarely mentioned in the literature, is surprisingly effective in relation to its alternatives.}, }
+}
 """
 title = "An Empirical Analysis of Optimization for Max-Margin NLP"